project-david/sampleapps/README.md

 The inbox associated with the email address will receive a welcome message to join Gravity Legal.
 Follow the instructions and login using either the Google Authetication (if the email address supports that) or entering the email address and password in the welcome message.
 Once chosen, you must use the same method for subsequent logins.

 *Known Limitation: A user identified by an email address can be member of only one Firm at a time.
-One implication of this is that you can not invite the partner admin email address to join a Firm.*
+One implication of this is that you can not invite the partner admin email address to join a Firm.
+With Google email addresses, you can use `username+subname@domain` to use as many different email addresses you want, all associated with the single Inbox of `username@domain`.*

 *You can also invite a user using the Web UI.*